tsobe/lobiani/README.md

 - Manager adds item to inventory

 ### Sales
-- Product - representation of warehouse item
+- Product - representation of saleable warehouse item
 - Customer - person who's willing to purchase products
 - Basket - container for products to be purchased later at once
 - Customer adds product to basket
 - Customer removes product from basket
-- Customer proceeds to checkout
+- Customer proceeds to payment

 ### Billing
 - Account - personal and payment information about customer
 - Product - pricing information about product

-## Shipping
+- Product delivery is requested for provided account info
--
+- Customer cancels the purchase

+### Shipping
+- Address - address do deliver purchased products
+- Product - description of a product to deliver
+- Product is shipped to specified address

 ### Recommender
 - Product - product which was purchased previously